 Our waitress waters the plants that, as discussed in chapter 2, help provide the atmosphere we breathe and some of the food for our plates.
 We see that this café is part of the Cycle of Life restaurant chain, serving up life continuity for thousands of years.
 Life continuity is an amazingly complex array of highly coordinated, structured, and organized systems that we learn each day.

 Today, however, our focus is the Water Cycle Café and the décor theme changes to display the following fascinating images.
 This is fortunate because now that we’ve eaten and are sipping our coffee, we’re wondering just what this water cycle is all about.

 Different Processes in the Water Cycle

 Rain transforms into snow in the precipitation event.
 Tonight’s special: snow with a side of hail, fog drip, graupel, and sleet.
-Fortunately, the canopy of plant foliage in the café intercepts some of this precipitation (canopy interception) and allows it to safely evaporate back to the atmosphere to be stored.
+Fortunately, the canopy of plant foliage in the café intercepts some of this precipitation (canopy interception) and allows it to evaporate back to the atmosphere to be stored.

-Some of the snow on the realistic-looking mountain leaks water runoff (snowmelt) that pours into our rivers, into the soil for the plants, and even into our water glasses.
+Some snow on the realistic-looking mountain leaks water runoff (snowmelt) that pours into our rivers, into the soil for the plants, and even into our water glasses.
 Runoff is the variety of ways by which water moves across the land.

 This includes both surface runoff and channel runoff.
 As it flows, the water may seep into the earthen floor of the café, evaporate into the air (and air conditioning system), become stored in the café lakes or reservoirs, or be extracted for agricultural or other human uses such as cooking the café’s food.